-Further (spoilery) explanation: The author said that he wanted Season 8 to be the story of how two players' intended goat (Melanie, to Heinz and Matt) ended up unexpectedly beating them in the end, which was the reason for Melanie having a relatively easy ride to the finals because Heinz and Matt were too focused on each other to see her as a threat in contrast to the other "negative" winners (Skylar and Marius) who came close to being voted out several times.
+Further explanation: The author said that he wanted Season 8 to be the story of how two players' intended goat (Melanie, to Heinz and Matt) ended up unexpectedly beating them in the end, which was the reason for Melanie having a relatively easy ride to the finals because Heinz and Matt were too focused on each other to see her as a threat in contrast to the other "negative" winners (Skylar and Marius) who came close to being voted out several times.
 Unfortunately, this ended up coming across as "show how cool Melanie is for doing all these secret manipulations and how idiotic Heinz and Matt are for not realizing this" to some readers, especially at the final Tribal Council where it became painfully obvious that Melanie had won with Heinz and Matt being called giant liars and idiots by the jury and Melanie getting little to no flack from the same jury in spite of having been behind most of their ousters- once again in contrast to Skylar and Marius, who were both savaged by at least one jury member and whose wins were very much in doubt even after their final tribal councils- which made many readers label it as "Just give Melanie the million".

 Vindicated by History: Cursed Islands is viewed in a much more positive light these days, especially when compared to Midway Island or Battle of the Tribes, cited as having a more goofy feel, several interesting twists, and Gatemaster.

 Win Back the Crowd: After a season which was critically panned by pretty much everyone, and the series in general having gone through its first Dork Age, Season 9 was welcomed with open arms and is considered to be on par with Season 3.